dancingpixelsvj/joystick_cam_control/README.md

 - Dinput controllers are not currently supported.
 - In this patch camera speed is influenced by frame drops.
 When recording make sure that no frame drop happens.
 Only then the playback speed will match camera movement speed at recording.
+- The heading direction ignores rotation of the camera on the X axis so you can look around but won’t fly off in the direction you are looking if its up or down.